-New research suggests retiring that written elevator-pitch since resume objectives and summaries do NOT work in your favor (unless you’re a recent grad).
-In fact, you are about 30% less likely to be called for an interview if you applied with an objective or summary, according to TalentWorks.
+It turns out that resume objectives and summaries do NOT work in your favor (unless you’re a recent grad).
+In fact, according to TalentWorks you are about 30% LESS LIKELY to be called for an interview if you applied with an objective or summary.